Zelenskyy: Mines left by retreating Russian troops keep Kyiv unsafe - NewsBreak

 The visible shift did not mean the country faced a reprieve from more than five weeks of war or that the more than 4 million refugees who have fled Ukraine will return soon.
 Zelenskyy said he expects departed towns to endure missile strikes and rocket strikes from afar and for the battle in the east to be intense.

 “It’s still not possible to return to normal life, as it used to be, even at the territories that we are taking back after the fighting,” the president told his nation in a nightly video message.
-“We need wait until our land is demined, wait till we are able to assure you that there won’t be new shelling.”Ukrainian forces recapture city near Kyiv, mayor says
+“We need wait until our land is demined, wait till we are able to assure you that there won’t be new shelling.”White House: Intel shows Putin misled by advisers on Ukraine

 Moscow’s focus on eastern Ukraine also kept the besieged southern city of Mariupol in the crosshairs.
 The port city on the Sea of Azoz is located in the mostly Russian-speaking Donbas region, where Russia-backed separatists have fought Ukrainian troops for eight years and military analysts think Russian President Vladimir Putin is determined to capture after his forces failed to secure Kyiv and other major cities.